git-moss/DrivenByMoss-Documentation/Installation.md

    7. Make sure that all MIDI inputs and outputs you configure in DrivenByMoss are fully disabled in the Reaper MIDI settings!
 Otherwise you will have strange effects!

+### Differences to Bitwig

+DrivenByMoss is developed for Bitwig Studio.
+Bitwig has several concepts, which are not available in Reaper, e.g. Scenes, Clips and User parameters.
+However, there are alternatives implemented:

+* **User Parameters**: On devices which support User Parameters, these control the Track FX parameters in Reaper.
+* **Scenes**: Scenes are emulated by range markers.
+Starting the n-th Scene triggers playback from the start of the n-th range marker.

 <div style="page-break-after: always; visibility: hidden">
 \pagebreak